johanasplund/befunge-93/README.md

 - ``esc`` to quit

 ## TODO
-- Add syntax coloring
+- ~Add syntax coloring~
 - Maybe promt the user for inputs in some other way than in the terminal
-- Avoid the output to go off screen
+- Prevent the output to go off screen

 ### Other notes
 The font *Inconsolata* is owned by [Raph Levien](http://levien.com/type/myfonts/inconsolata.html).